Who uses bird?

 Developed by research librarians, bird® gives subject selectors the most comprehensive guidance available on 8,600+ commercial and Open Access databases, spanning hundreds of disciplines.

-Cross check with other vendors, and see comparative titles which may work better, or learn how you might better support research with Open Access content.
+Cross check with other vendors, and see comparative titles which may work better, or learn how you might improve research with Open Access content.

 Collection Strategists